Masataka Taniguchi: Taniguchi vs. Horikawa

 Taniguchi made his light flyweight debut against the former OPBF and Japanese light flyweight champion Kenichi Horikawa on 5 August 2023, at the Korakuen Hall in Tokyo, Japan in the main event of a U-Next broadcast show.
 He won the fight by majority decision, with two scorecards of 96–94 in his favor and one even 95–95 scorecard.
 Taniguchi revealed that he had suffered a broken jaw in the fifth round during a post-fight interview.
 He successfully underwent surgery on 9 August.
 Taniguchi fully recovered by the end of February 2024, when he was permitted by his physician to once again train and spar at full intensity.

 Taniguchi vs. Abcede

 On 17 April 2024, Taniguchi's representatives Treasure Boxing Promotion held a press conference at the Watanabe Gym in Shinagawa to announce he would face Jaysever Abcede on 11 May 2024.
 The contest will take place at the Paradise City Grand Ballroom in Incheon, South Korea, as an undercard fight for the flyweight bout between Hiroto Kyoguchi and Vince Paras.
+He won via technical knockout in the fifth round.

+Taniguchi vs. Santiago

+Taniguchi challenged WBO and WBA light-flyweight champion René Santiago of Puerto Rico at Korakuen Hall in Tokyo, Japan, on 3 April 2026.
+Taniguchi was dropped in the fifth round and lost a unanimous decision.